RoNoLo/photosort/README.md

    |
 [Create directory /home/myimages/2019/1904/190403 (if needed) and move file]
    |
 [End.
-The source file if deleted at this point]
+The source file is deleted at this point and the next file is processed until source directory is empty]
 ```

 The file moving is extra save, to check before and after the copy / move process if the image exists at the source and destination location.